Why study Sociology?

 A typical offer for an Access applicant would be: Pass 60 credits, 45 of which at Level 3.
 These Level 3 credits must include at least 27 at distinction and 18 at merit.

-It is essential the Access course qualification is supplemented by at least a grade B in Maths and English Language at GCSE.
+It is essential the Access course qualification is supplemented by at least a grade B in Mathematics and English Language at GCSE.

 Please be aware that Access students are often asked for further information to supplement their application, this is normally in the form of a questionnaire.